 I don’t know about you, but I need a great cup of coffee to get me going in the morning, it doesn’t matter whether I’m camping or not.
-So what’s a born and raised Pacific Northwesterner supposed to do when it comes to finding a great camping coffee maker?
+So what’s a born and raised Pacific Northwesterner supposed to do when looking for the best camping coffee maker?
+Well, after much search and trial and error, here is my solution to making coffee while camping and what I’ve used for the past few years.

 I love the smell, taste, and ritual of drinking a great cup of black coffee; the morning caffeine jolt is an obvious benefit, but so too perhaps are the other purported health benefits of coffee consumption.